Russell Grant: Early and personal life

 Grant's original career was as an actor and he performed in a variety of productions including Tom Brown's Schooldays with Keith Chegwin who shared a similar career path from acting to television.
 It is through this work he met his partner Doug Beaumont, who worked as a stagehand in a Blackpool theatre.

 Grant helped design the badge for Brentford F.C., the team he supports, though he has been a keen follower of all non-league clubs in Middlesex since the 1950s, having regularly attended games at various clubs during childhood.
 He is a patron of Wealdstone F.C.

 Grant has worked as a Redcoat at Butlin's Holiday Camps.

 Grant moved to Cardiff in 1969 then lived in Barry for 20 years as well as Usk near Abergavenny.
 He now lives near the village of Maentwrog, Merionethshire, and has learnt basic Welsh.
 Grant has been with his partner Doug Beaumont, who is also his manager, for 50 years.

+In 1996 Grant purchased the title "Lord of the Manor of Ashford".

 On 1 March 2023, Grant announced that he had undergone surgery for brain cancer in December 2022, and that he was now in recovery.